 When it comes to mental health, untreated or undertreated serious mental illness is not good for mom or baby.
 That means that when weighing any medication option, the alternatives are not high-risk medication or no-risk alternative.
 If the illness can be managed without medication, that’s great, but with more severe illness, that may not be possible.

 When it comes to antidepressants, generally, whatever is most effective for treating mom’s depression is the safest option.
-SSRI and SNRI antidepressants may lead to a neonatal abstinence syndrome (NAS), which is usually mild and short-lived, and can be improved by a low stimulation environment and increased skin-to-skin time.
+SSRI and SNRI antidepressants may lead to neonatal abstinence syndrome (NAS), which is usually mild and short-lived and can be improved by a low stimulation environment and increased skin-to-skin time.

 Things get a little dicier when it comes to mood stabilizers.
 Lithium is associated with an increase in the risk of a rare heart defect called Ebstein’s anomaly.
-Carbamazepine is a higher risk to cause birth defects, and valproic acid is substantially higher.
+Carbamazepine is associated with a higher risk to cause birth defects, and the risk with valproic acid is substantially higher.

 If I were to get pregnant, I would most likely choose to stay on lithium.
 Even a woman whose bipolar disorder was poorly controlled with anything over than valproic acid may decide that the risk of stopping the medication was greater than the risk of staying on it.
 It really comes down to the individual woman’s risk profile.